VainF/Torch-Pruning/README.md

 For more details about grouping, please refer to [tutorials/2 - Exploring Dependency Groups](https://github.com/VainF/Torch-Pruning/blob/master/tutorials/2%20-%20Exploring%20Dependency%20Groups.ipynb)

 #### How to scan all groups:
-Just like what we do in the [MetaPruner](https://github.com/VainF/Torch-Pruning/blob/b607ae3aa61b9dafe19d2c2364f7e4984983afbf/torch_pruning/pruner/algorithms/metapruner.py#L197), one can use ``DG.get_all_groups(ignored_layers, root_module_types)`` to scan all groups sequentially.
+We can use ``DG.get_all_groups(ignored_layers, root_module_types)`` to scan all groups sequentially.
 Each group will begin with a layer that matches a type in the "root_module_types" parameter.
 Note that DG.get_all_groups is only responsible for grouping and does not have any knowledge or understanding of which parameters should be pruned.
 Therefore, it is necessary to specify the pruning idxs using  ``group.prune(idxs=idxs)``.

 ```python
 for group in DG.get_all_groups(ignored_layers=[model.conv1], root_module_types=[nn.Conv2d, nn.Linear]):